bradleyjay/datadog_test/datadog/answers.md

 ## Section 0: Prerequisites - Setup the Environment

-*Note: From here on, directions directly from the challenge are placed here in blockquote format, with tasks numbered.*
+*Note: Directions directly from the challenge are placed here in blockquote format.
+The answer for that task follows immediately in numbered steps, until the next blockquoted set of directions.*

-> 1. You can utilize any OS/host that you would like to complete this exercise.
+> You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:
 >     - You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
 Here are instructions for setting up a Vagrant Ubuntu VM.
 We strongly recommend using minimum v.
 16.04 to avoid dependency issues.
 >     - You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.
->
-> 2. Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

-#### __1. Spin up a Linux VM or Docker Container__
 ###### Step 1: Initial VM Install and Launch

 Having used Docker briefly before, I was curious to learn about Vagrant.
 I followed the [guide](https://www.vagrantup.com/intro/getting-started/) for setting up a Vagrant Virtual Machine(VM) project: